Bread Dad

 • For more easy banana bread recipes (i.e. blueberry, cranberry, chocolate chip, vegan, oatmeal, etc.), please visit Bread Dad’s main Banana Bread Recipes section.
 Or try some of our Banana Bread Muffins Recipes.

 If you like this recipe, please leave a comment below & give us a 5 star rating.
-Beginning bakers learn a lot from your comments, tips & recipe variations.
+Jump to comments

 Reference Sources